-The latest addition to the Lamborghini collection is the AUTOart Countach LP400, a limited edition with certificate Signature model.
+The latest addition to the Lamborghini collection is the AUTOart Countach LP400, a limited edition with a certificate Signature model.
 This a milestone model for me as well, number 350.
 Let me preface this review with a little history, I did own the Kyosho equivalent at one point, in orange exterior colour too.
 The Kyosho LP400 was a brilliant model that I had purchased for under $100 2-3 years back.
-Once the announcement from AUTOart was made that the LP400 model would be manufactured the decision was made to sell, main reason, Kyosho’s paint was inconsistent, lack lustre, and rough; a noted theme with some Kyosho models.
+Once the announcement from AUTOart was made that the LP400 model would be manufactured the decision was made to sell, the main reason, Kyosho’s paint was inconsistent, lacklustre, and rough; a noted theme with some Kyosho models.

 The wheels are always one of my favourite elements of replica models, they need to be authentic or the model is a total fail IMO.
-AUTOart doesn’t disappoint here, LP400’s wheels/rubber are executed beautifully.
+AUTOart doesn’t disappoint here, LP400’s wheels/rubber is executed beautifully.
 Ride height front to rear is spot on too.

 The motor is highly detailed, above and beyond most other AUTOart Lamborghini models.
 The photos will speak volumes here.
 I almost missed the side hood prop, which worked without issue as well.
 A fair amount of detail can be found underneath the model as the photos will highlight.
 Exhaust work is exceptional, reminiscent of the early Murcielago models from AUTOart.